 The Raspberry Pi has several responsibilities.
 At first, it is responsible for receiving measurements from the IMU and movement commands from the gamepad, and applying a complementary filter to improve the raw IMU values.
 In addition, it is executing the MPC code and converting the model output values that represent force to required current.
 Finally, it is sending the generated commands to the ODrive.
 In turn, the ODrive provides low-level motor control based on the commands received from the Raspberry Pi and the position signal from the encoders.

 In order to facilitate rapid prototyping, the robot frame is based on a 2040 V-Slot profile which was cut to 250mm and where all components mount on.
-Design-wise the most involved component is the motor, encoder and wheel mount, which secures all motion components on the profile with minimal screws being required.
-In addition, custom plastic mounts were designed for mounting the Raspberry Pi, ODrive and IMU on the profile.
-Finally, wires and the BEC are mounted using either velcro straps or zip ties.
+Design-wise the most involved component is the motor, encoder and wheel mount, which secures all motion components on the profile with minimal screws.
+I designedcCustom plastic mounts for mounting the Raspberry Pi, ODrive and IMU on the profile.
+Finally, I mounted wires and the BEC using either velcro straps or zip ties.

 Software & Control

-It is useful to note that the Raspberry Pi is sometimes challenged at the rate of 200Hz, and in extreme cases the MPC controller may not converge within the allowed timeframe (5ms).
-Even though the model in this case is not optimized at all, this still demonstrates the computational requirements of MPC, and justifies the increased interest in the technique as computational power increases.
+200Hz is often a challenge for the Pi, and in extreme cases the MPC may not converge within the timeframe.
+Even though the model is not optimized, this still demonstrates the computational requirements of MPC.
+It also justifies the increased research interest in MPC as computational power becomes available.

 The control software for the inverted pendulum robot will be available as an open source project on Github in the near future.